 From shoes to books, we’ve got you covered!

 Wipe the inside and outside with Clorox wipes.
 For suede and leather, use a special shoe cleaner.
 Spray the inside with Lysol.
 Use Goo Gone to wipe the soles to get price tags and gunk off.
 Mr. Clean Magic Eraser to remove marks on leather shoes including the pricing on the sole.

 Use acetone or alcohol to get the marker price tag off plastic toys.
 Spray with a baby-safe disinfecting spray.
 If the toy fits and it’s safe, wash it in the dishwasher.

 Wash according to the care label.
 If possible, use hot water whenever you can.
 You could also add vinegar to the last rinse cycle to get any “thrift store smells” out.
 Use laundry sacks for delicate items and dry clean when needed.
-Hand washes with hot soapy water for items that can’t be washed in a washing machine.
+Hand wash with hot soapy water for items that can’t be washed in a washing machine.
 Use Tide spot cleaner for quick spot cleaning.
+Place items in the dryer to disinfect them.
+We’ve even seen some people put wool sweaters in the oven or freezer.

 Wipe the exterior or pages with Clorox wipes.